 - Sign up: Start using the app by downloading from iTunes or Google Play, but be sure to register as well in order to get paid.

 And that’s how you make money with text messages.
 You might not be able to retire early with these texting-for-cash programs, but you can definitely earn enough to support your Starbucks habit.
 If you’re looking for easy, passive income as a side gig, give one of the above a try.
-Be sure to research the company before signing up (to make sure its payments are reliable), and know that text messaging and data rates will apply if you don’t have an unlimited cellular plan.
+Be sure to research the company before signing up and know that text messaging and data rates will apply if you don’t have an unlimited cellular plan.